autogluon/autogluon/docs/tutorials/cloud_fit_deploy/index.md

   A tutorial on using AutoGluon Cloud module to train/deploy AutoGluon backed models on SageMaker.
 :::

-:::{grid-item-card} Cloud Training and Deployments with Amazon SageMaker
+:::{grid-item-card} Cloud Training and Deployment with Amazon SageMaker
   :link: cloud-aws-sagemaker-train-deploy.html

   A tutorial on fitting an AutoGluon model using AWS SageMaker.